huishingchong/ris_jamming_anomaly_detection/README.md

 3. You can run MATLAB scripts by opening directory on MATLAB software, usually calling the script on the command window.

-- On MATLAB, at the top where you can configure your folder path, ensure you are in the local copy of this directory (cloned this repository) and inside the `matlab` folder in this repository, alternatively, you can use the Command Window `cd matlab`.
+- On MATLAB, at the top where you can configure your folder path, ensure you are in the local copy of this directory (cloned this repository) and inside the `matlab` folder in this repository.
+Alternatively, you can use the Command Window `cd matlab`.
 You should see that you can open the .m files on the left.
 - MATLAB beginner-friendly guide here: https://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted

-4. Run python scripts in the current directory to execute the training and evaluation of models for detecting RIS-based jamming attacks.
+4. On your favorite IDE, you can run python scripts after you cd to ris_jamming_anomaly_detection to execute the training and evaluation of models for detecting RIS-based jamming attacks.

 For both MATLAB and Python scripts, consult the `File/Folder Explanations` section below for helpful descriptions on how to run each script and what to expect.